Mazzareth/masterwork/src/app/zzq/Context.md

 - All data is stored per-user in Firestore under the user profile in a site-specific subtree.
 - New: Client linking tools allow owners to generate invitation links that let clients chat in CC.
 Internal ZZQ data remains private.

+## Feature Summary
+ZZQ is an AI-powered CRM for artists that presents a searchable Clients sidebar and a focused per‑client workspace.
+Each Client stores a Name and optional @username; Projects live under a client with a status chip, a single completion indicator, and free‑form Notes that edit inline with lightweight Markdown.
+A floating "ZZQ AI" button opens a slide‑up chat panel that can see your Clients and, when a client is selected, that client’s Projects to answer questions and guide next actions—without leaving the page.
+Client linking for shared chat, quick add flows, inline editing, and optimistic interactions keep you moving while slide‑in panels preserve context.

 ## UI/Flow
 - Left panel (sticky):
   - Search input (client name or discord username).